Taipei EasyCard Guide: Taiwan’s Smart Card

 Use an EasyCard to enter the following metro stations:

-• Kaohsiung Metro: takes you around Kaohsiung city
+• Kaohsiung Metro: Takes you around Kaohsiung City.

-• Taichung Metro: takes you around Taichung city
+• Taichung Metro: Takes you around Taichung City.

 You’ll get a 15% discount off the Kaohsiung Metro (KRTC) when using an EasyCard to enter the station [3].

-But you can’t get a discount when using this smart card on other metro systems.
 Long-term Taiwan stayers can get a rebate on the Taipei MRT based on the number of trips they take in a month.

 Here’s the Taipei MRT rebate chart [4]: